 Website builders and ecommerce platforms make it easy to find the perfect look for your website.
 You’ll be able to choose from a wide variety of templates designed to best showcase the clothing you’re selling.
 There is often a cost associated with the

-Since most of your customers will be shopping from their mobile devices, it’s also important to make sure that your website also looks good in its mobile form.
-Ecwid allows you to build and fully manage your store on your mobile device.
+Since most of your customers will be shopping from their mobile devices, it’s also important to make sure that your website looks good in mobile form.
+Ecwid by Lightspeed allows you to build and fully manage your store on your mobile device.
 You can create your full website, add products, manage orders and inventory, and more from the same view that your customers will be getting.

 4. Upload Your Inventory

 While seemingly simple, uploading inventory should be done thoughtfully.
 Try imagining your clothing website as the sales floor of your favorite retail store.
 Is it cluttered or sparse?
-What kinds of items are front and center and which are off to the sides?
+What kinds of items are front and center?
+Which are off to the sides?
 Is everything jumbled together or are items separated into categories?

 5. Set Up Your Payment Processor

 Many website builders and ecommerce platforms have an